qubvel/open-cities-challenge/README.md

 (same as stage 2 step 1, but with exta data labeled on previous stage)

 On this step 4 `Unet` models and 1 `FPN` are going to be trained on `tier 1` data and `pseudolabels round 2`.
 Models trained with hard augmentations using `albumetations` library and random data sampling.
-Training last 50 epochs with continious learining rate decay from 0.0001 to 0.
+Training lasts 50 epochs with continious learining rate decay from 0.0001 to 0.

 ##### Step 3.